-14. ELIJAH HILTON was a slave in Richmond Virginia who escaped in 1857.
+- 14. ELIJAH HILTON was a slave in Richmond Virginia who escaped in 1857.
 Every day he had traveled from the slave's houses to the tobacco factory where he worked.
 He had a special pass that allowed him to walk down the streets until 11.00 at night.
 One day he told the tobacco factory that he felt sick and was going home.
-He used his special pass to escape to Philadelphia on the Underground Railroad.
-15. SARA ELIZABETH RHOADS is the 17 year old wife of James Rhoads.
-Sara saw that there was no chance for "mental improve- ment" like learning to read the Bible on the farm where she was a slave, because it was against the rules.
-So she is running away to Canada with her husband, her 8 month old baby, and other slaves from the same farm.
-16. MARY ELIZABETH STEPHENSON is 20 years old.
+He used his special pass to escape to Philadelphia on the Underground Railroad. - 16.
+MARY ELIZABETH STEPHENSON is 20 years old.
 She was owned by the farmer John Dellum, and worked as a field hand with George and James Rhoads and others who are escaping with her.
 She had faced hard treatment from their owner, and was never allowed to see much of life beyond the farm.
-She has left behind her mother, sister and 4 brothers.
-17. GEORGE RHOADS is a 25 year old runaway owned by John Dellum, a farmer from Perryville, Maryland.
-In the last 2 or 3 years, the owner has sold two slaves, and George was afraid he'd be sold too, so he is fleeing to Canada on the Underground Railroad, along with his brother James and 7 other slaves owned by Dellum.
-18. MARY EPPS, age 45, has led a hard life as a slave in Petersburg.
-Virginia.
+She has left behind her mother, sister and 4 brothers. - 18.
+MARY EPPS, age 45, has led a hard life as a slave in Petersburg, Virginia.
 She was flogged and sometimes cheated out of food.
 When one of her 15 children was sold away from her, she was so upset she had convulsions and couldn't speak for a month.
 4 of her other children were also sold away.
-Mary's hus- band saved 100 to give to a ship captain to help Mary escape to Philadelphia.
-She is hoping he will join her soon.
-19. ANN JOHNSON decided to run away when she was sold to William Moore, who was a worse owner than the one she had had before.
-Her brother escaped to Canada 3 years ago and she hopes to join him there soon.
-She is running away with Lavina Woolfley.
-20. LAVINA WOOLFLEY, the wife of James Woolfley, has escaped from Maryland with Ann Johnson and 6 others, including her husband.
+Mary's husband saved 100 to give to a ship captain to help Mary escape to Philadelphia.
+She is hoping he will join her soon. - 20.
+LAVINA WOOLFLEY, the wife of James Woolfley, has escaped from Maryland with Ann Johnson and 6 others, including her husband.
 They were jailed in Dover, but fought their way out.
 After that, she and James decided to split up.
-He reached Canada, and has left her in the protection of friends.
-21. ELIZABETH WILLIAMS is 20 years old when she escapes from slavery in Baltimore County Maryland in 1857.
-She travels during a very cold winter and suffers from frost- bite.
-The frostbite destroys all of her toes.
-Elizabeth makes her journey with one brother, but she has to leave her mother, sister and four other brothers behind in slavery.
-5 22.
+He reached Canada, and has left her in the protection of friends. - 22.
 BOB PENNINGTON has escaped with his brother and father from a slaveholder in Maryland.
-Once in Philadelphia, he meets some- one who can take him to New York where his uncle is.
-The slavecatchers are following close behind.
-23. ANN WOOD has escaped with her sis- ter Elizabeth and four other people from Loudon County, Virginia and their owner.
-Townsend McVee, on December 24, 1855.
-Together they have traveled more than 100 miles.
-They were attacked along the way by slave- catchers, but managed to protect themselves, and Ann was not hurt.
-But because they were travel- ing in winter without good shoes, Elizabeth's feet were badly hurt by frostbite.
-24. HENRY JOHNSON, also known as Stephen Amos, is a freed slave who has left Baltimore, helping his wife Mary Jane to escape.
+Once in Philadelphia, he meets someone who can take him to New York where his uncle is.
+The slavecatchers are following close behind. - 24.
+HENRY JOHNSON, also known as Stephen Amos, is a freed slave who has left Baltimore, helping his wife Mary Jane to escape.
 Henry's owner let him buy his own freedom.
 The owner was disgusted with the way Mary Jane's owner treated her, and told Henry he should escape with her and their 4 children, so they have.
 Their journey has been long and very tiring.
-25. MARY JANE JOHNSON, also known as Harriet Amos, is a 26 year old enslaved African living in Baltimore, and is the wife of Henry Johnson.
-She was treated very badly by her owner.
-Her husband, who has purchased his free- dom, has taken her and their 4 children, Ann, William, Elizabeth and Mary Ellen, and escaped to the North.
-The family's journey has been long and difficult.